P.E. Curriculum Information

 In order to achieve these aims, every aspects of Our Lady’s Physical Education is underpinned by several, key values which encourage children to:

 Be Ambitious by working hard and never give up on their goals.

 Be Inspiring by setting a great example to others.

 Be Connected by working well with others and in a team.

 Be Fair by treating people equally and think of others.

 Be Active by giving high energy within physical activities.

 During lesson time, activities are planned so that they take pupils through progressive stages of learning by building up on their current ability and providing children of all abilities the opportunity to develop their skills, knowledge and understanding at a level which is appropriate to them.

 In order to create an environment in which pupils have the confidence to participate in PE and sport and are committed to making it a central part of their lives both in and out of school, we provide a wide range of enrichment activities which support and extend our curriculum.

 During the Autumn and Summer terms, all children are encouraged to participate in The Daily Mile – a national initiative which has been proven to improve the physical and mental health and wellbeing of children - either by joining us on the Key Stage Two playground from 8:30 am or completing their mile during the last 15 minutes of lunch.
-This year, we have also enjoyed participating in the Daily Mile Destinations challenge which has encouraged all our pupils to monitor their progress as we travel around the world.
+In order to enhance these sessions, we have also enjoyed participating in incentives such as the Daily Mile Destinations challenge which encouraged all our pupils to monitor their progress as we travel around the world.